 Is 12,000 Steps a Day Enough Exercise?

-While you may be aiming to get 12,000 steps a day, you should use some of those steps to help you meet the daily activity recommendations set forth by the U.S. Department of Health and Human Services.
+It certainly can be, as long as some of those steps are at a moderate intensity.
+Aim to meet the daily activity recommendations set forth by the U.S. Department of Health and Human Services.
 For good health, adults should get at least 30 minutes of moderate-intensity activity five days a week, plus two days of strength training, according to the Physical Activity Guidelines for Americans.

 How to Get the Most Out of Your Walks

 The health benefits of walking go far beyond calorie burn.
 A regular walking routine has been linked to improvements in mood, sleep, blood pressure, pain, immune health and more.
-But when you're walking for fitness or trying to increase your daily step count, you can keep these tips in mind for maximizing your walking routine:
+But when you're walking for fitness or trying to increase your daily step count, you can keep these tips in mind for burning more calories and maximizing your walking routine: